nanato12/dt-range/README.md

 ## Usage

+You can use `pip` to install this package.

 ```shell
 $ pip install dt-range
 ```

+If you use it, import `dt_range`.

+Note the slight difference from this package name.

 ```python
 from dt_range import dtrange ,weekrange ,daterange ,hourrange ,minuterange ,secondrange ,millisecondrange ,microsecondrange ,timedeltarange